octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 When calling a function, LIGO makes a copy of the arguments but also of the environment variables.

-Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if not explicitly returned by the function.
+Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if they are not explicitly returned by the function.

 There are two syntaxes for functions in PascaLIGO, Block Functions and Blockless Functions: